 ANSWERS TO QUESTIONS

-Old-fashioned storytelling can be a part of just about every genre.
+Romantic Storytelling can be a part of many genres.
 From drama to comedy to mystery to romance to tragedy to fantasy, etc. Though our site focuses mostly on the categories found in our ABOUT.

 What constitutes explicit content?

 We like to think of it in the way of opposites.
 The opposite of explicit is implicit – meaning something is implied rather than shown or described.
 Explicit means something is graphically depicted without relying on imagination.